Experience the diverse landscapes of Sikkim on our Sikkim Kanchenjunga Goechala Trek!

 Annas Phia, Switzerland

-I went on Ashimta's Goche La trek with four other friends.
+I went on Ashimta's Goche La trek in Sikkim with four other friends.
 Sungay was our guide.
 We had an amazing time.
 We were taken care of very well and always felt very safe.
 The food was amazing and the support was unwavering.
 I couldn't recommend them more.

 Joan kelly, Australia